Susan Polk

-Susan Polk (born Susan Mae Bolling in 1957) is an American woman convicted on June 16, 2006 of second degree (unpremeditated) murder for the 2002 death of her husband Dr. Frank "Felix" Polk.
+Susan Polk (born Susan Mae Bolling on May 23, 1957) is an American woman convicted on June 16, 2006 of second degree (unpremeditated) murder for the 2002 death of her husband Dr. Frank "Felix" Polk.
 Polk's trial, described by one correspondent as "circus-like", drew extensive media attention with its sensationalist elements.

 Her case is featured on the show Deadly Sins, and the episode is titled "Deadly Desire".

 Background

 Susan Polk met Dr. Polk, a psychotherapist, in 1972 when administrators at her high school recommended she see him to treat her panic attacks and for ditching classes to go home and read Russian classics.
 Susan Polk later made the "undisputed" claim that Dr. Polk first had sex with her when she was 16 and still under his treatment, a violation of professional ethics in the relationship between therapist and patient, which is now illegal in California.
 At the time, Dr. Polk had a wife and two children, but the couple divorced in 1982.

 After graduating from high school, Polk attended Mills College and San Francisco State University, graduating magna cum laude.
 In 1982, she married Dr. Polk, who was then an instructor at the California Graduate School of Family Psychology and an occasional consultant as well as a private practitioner.
 At the time of their wedding, Polk was age 24 and her husband age 50.
 During their marriage, the couple had three sons.
 In 2001, Susan Polk filed for divorce, a complicated and contentious proceeding during which each contacted police with allegations of domestic violence.
 When asked by police whether Ms. Polk had made threats or been violent, Mr. Polk said she hadn't.
 In 2002, while Susan was living in Montana with her 2 minor sons, the sons returned to California and lived with their dad, therefore Dr. Polk was able to petition the courts, ex parte, without providing Ms. Polk any form of official notice in advance, for reduced temporary alimony and child support.
 The courts then granted Dr. Polk sole custody of the couple's 2 minor sons and sharply reduced Susan's temporary alimony and child support from $6,500 to $1,500 a month.
 Dr. Polk also received sole possession of their house.

 On Wednesday, October 9, Susan went to the home to retrieve her belongings and complete her dental procedure by having a permanent crown put on her tooth.
 On October 11, the eldest son Adam came home from UCLA to pick up his dog.
 On Sunday, October 13, Dr. Polk, Adam, and the youngest son drove Adam and the dog back to UCLA.
 Dr. Polk and the youngest son returned home at around 9:30 pm.
 Dr. Polk, then 70, was found dead the following night, Monday, October 14, 2002, by his 15-year-old son who called 911.